Lifestyle brand: Brand categorisation

-This is defined as a consumer sorting products or brands into categories, based on their past experiences with that brand (Schmitt, 2012).
-It is used to avoid confusion, as consumers may be overwhelmed when comparing one product with an extensive range of other brands of the same product (Nenycz-Thiel & Romaniuk, 2016).
-Categorisation helps consumers evaluate the quality of the product (Catalin & Andreea, 2014).
-For example, a consumer may choose to purchase an Apple iPhone over a Huawei mobile phone, as they may believe that the iPhone has a better camera quality (Nenycz-Thiel & Romaniuk, 2016).
+This is defined as a consumer sorting products or brands into categories, based on their past experiences with that brand.
+It is used to avoid confusion, as consumers may be overwhelmed when comparing one product with an extensive range of other brands of the same product.
+Categorisation helps consumers evaluate the quality of the product.
+For example, a consumer may choose to purchase an Apple iPhone over a Huawei mobile phone, as they may believe that the iPhone has a better camera quality.